panCtrlV/bigDataStat-book/sparkr.md

   * Scala code spawns Rscript processes.

-    Currently, Rscript process is launched and terminated for each operation.
-But it should be optimized via something like DAG.
+    <font color='red'>Currently, Rscript process is launched and terminated for each operation.
+But it should be optimized via something like DAG.</font>

   [Link to examples](./sparkr_examples.md)